Permanent Disability Parking Placards

 A permanent placard may be obtained at any Secretary of State office.
 The placard application must be completed by the applicant and a physician, chiropractor, optometrist, physician's assistant or nurse practitioner.
 Branch offices cannot accept photocopies of completed applications.
 Blank application forms may be photocopied.
 There is no fee for an original placard.

 Permanent placards may be renewed up to 45 days before the placard's expiration date or up to six months early if the applicant will be out of state during the renewal period or has other good reason for renewing early.
 There is no renewal fee.
 A physician's statement is not required for renewals.

 There is a $10 fee to replace a lost or stolen placard.
 Identification must be presented by the applicant when requesting a replacement placard.
-There is no fee to change a driver's license or ID card number on a placard due to a name change.

 You may not park for free with a permanent placard unless it has a yellow free-parking sticker.
 Please note that privately owned parking lots and garages are not required to provide free parking.
 To qualify for a free-parking sticker, you must have a valid Michigan driver's license and be unable to do one or more of the following: